 If you have any concerns about how a trust might impact your finances, it’s recommended that you speak with a living trust lawyer for more information.

-Thanks to our friends and contributors from Wiseman Bray PLLC for their insight into estate planning.
+Thanks to our friends and contributors from Patterson Bray for their insight into estate planning.